Robert Quinn (American football)

-Robert Quinn (born May 18, 1990) is an American football defensive end who is a free agent.
-He played college football at North Carolina, and was drafted by the St. Louis Rams with the 14th pick in the first round of the 2011 NFL Draft.
+Robert Quinn (born May 18, 1990) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the North Carolina Tar Heels, and was selected by the St. Louis Rams with the 14th pick in the first round of the 2011 NFL draft.

-High school career
+Early life

 Quinn attended Fort Dorchester High School in North Charleston, South Carolina, where he played for the Fort Dorchester Patriots high school football team.
 As a senior, his season was shortened after undergoing brain surgery for a benign tumor.
 Quinn made a full recovery and was able to resume his football career.
 He registered 54 tackles, 10 tackles for loss, five sacks, and 21 quarterback hurries before the surgery.
-He was ranked the 19th best defensive end recruit by Scout.com and the 18th by Rivals.com He was also a 3-time heavyweight state champ in 4A wrestling.
-He also played in the 2008 U.S. Army All-American Bowl.
+He was ranked the 19th best defensive end recruit by Scout.com and the 18th by Rivals.com He played in the 2008 U.S. Army All-American Bowl.

+He was also a 3-time heavyweight state champ in 4A wrestling.